danielcho16/bike-share_case_study/README.md

 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Although the pricing flexibility helps Cyclistic attract more customers, the director of marketing believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, there is a very good chance to convert casual riders into members.
 Casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

+### Business task

-**Business task**: What are the best marketing strategies to convert casual riders into annual members?
+    What are the best marketing strategies to convert casual riders into annual members?

 Break down of the business task with three questions: